atinder11/Bolo_Suvigya/README.md

 # 🐱‍👤F3 Timetable bot
-Bolo Suvigya Bot is a Telegram Bot built to help students stay tuned  with their college's timetable.
+F3 Timetable Bot is a Telegram Bot built to help students stay tuned  with their college's timetable.
 Its can be used to stay updated with college timetable and never miss an important lecture or class.

 # ✨Get Started